oshaked1/os/README.md

 Initially, I wanted to be special and make the OS on a RISC architecture, anything that is not the ultra-popular and overused x86.
 I tried to find information about OS development for ARM, PowerPC, and even RISC-V. Very quickly I realized that there are 2 very big issues with anything that is not x86:

-- There is barely any beginner-friendly information available (let alone tutorials)
+- There is hardly any beginner-friendly information available (let alone tutorials)
 - Many aspects of the execution environment are platform dependent and not standardized (or at least widely used)

 These problems made me realize that at least as a first OS project, I have to choose x86.
 Porting the OS to another platform later is always possible if I would really like too.